paperrune/deeplearning-study/Convolutional_Neural_Networks/README.md

   int number_maps[]   = { 1, 24, 24, 24, 48, 48, 192, 10};
   ```
   - There is no type for input layer.
 "MNIST" is a comments.
-  - Type start with 'C(connection/convolution)' and 'P(padding/pooling)' is for hidden layer.
+  - Type start with 'C(connection/convolution)' and 'P(pooling)' is for hidden layer.

   	```
     C(connection/convolution)